Rewind X

 Automated safeguards can pause specific protocol functions if anomalous conditions are detected.
 These operate transparently according to predefined parameters, not manual intervention.

-6. Fee Model & Integrity Engine
+6. Fee Model

 The protocol employs a two-component fee structure designed to align incentives and protect against systematic abuse.